-3. Office supplies- DMV is budgeting \$3,400.00 for the purchase of various office supplies.
+3. Office supplies- DMV is budgeting \$2,180.00 \$1,805.00 for the purchase of various office supplies.
 DMV uses pens, pencils, staplers, staples, paper, computer paper, copier paper, printer ink/toner, notebooks, etc. in support of MCSAP activities.

 4. Printers- DMV continues to budget for several printers.
 DMV has started the process of transitioning from traditional ink jet printers to thermal printers.
 The printers also have to be compatible with Vermont's new eTicket program.
 Printers replacement occurs regularly because the printers are mounted inside a patrol vehicle, and absorb all the road shock.
 The primary function of these printers is printing out roadside inspections.
-DMV does not prorate the cost of the printers at 40% because they are in the enforcement vehicles for MCSAP activity.
+After transitioning to Vermont's new eTicket program DMV will now prorate the cost of the printers at 40% because they are in the enforcement vehicles for MCSAP activity but also used to print tickets for non MCSAP activity.
 In addition DMV is budgeting for the replacement of two printers used by the New Entrant Safety Auditors for audits.
+These are used exclusively for MCSAP activity and are not prorated at 40%.

-Thermal Printer- \$760.00 each X 20 printers = \$15,200.00 Printer (for safety audits)- \$280.00 X 2 printers = \$560.00 Total Expenses =\$15,760.00
+Thermal Printer- \$760.00 each X 6 printers X 40% \$1,824.00 Printer (for safety audits)- \$280.00 X 2 printers = \$560.00 Total Expenses =\$2,284.00

-5. Docking station with electronic kit- DMV expects to replace four laptop computers.
+5. Docking station with electronic kit- DMV expects to replace 9 laptop computers.
 Since DMV has purchased different computers, DMV must purchase different in car docking stations with electronics kits.
-These packages are \$1,158.00 each, totaling \$4,632.00.
+These packages are \$1,158.00 each, totaling \$10,422.00.

-Docking Stations w/electronics kits- \$1,158.00 X 4 units =\$4,632.00
+Docking Stations w/electronics kits- \$1,158.00 X 9 units = \$10,422.00

-6. Laptop computers- DMV expects to replace 4 laptop computers.
+6. Laptop computers- DMV expects to replace 9 laptop computers.
 DMV replaces computers as needed or due to age.
-DMV has been purchasing Fujitsu computers with a cost of \$2,335.00 each which includes the warranty; total cost of \$9,340.00.
+DMV has been purchasing Panasonic CF-54 computers with a cost of \$2,000.00 each which includes the warranty; total cost of \$18,000.00.
 The primary function of these computers is to carry out MCSAP activities.
 Having laptop computers with connectivity with completing roadside MCSAP activities supports Vermont's SSDQ rating.
 DMV did not prorate the cost of the laptop computers because that are in the enforcement vehicles for MCSAP activities and connectivity for MCSAP activities.

-7. Federal Motor Carried Safety Regulations- DMV will purchase a total of 66 copies of the FMCSRs.
-These are distributed as follows: 22 Inspectors/Investigator; 7 office copies; 12 other MCSAP Officers; 25 court copies.
+7. Federal Motor Carried Safety Regulations- DMV will purchase a total of 75 copies of the FMCSRs.
+These are distributed as follows: 22 Inspectors/Investigator; 7 office copies; 12 other MCSAP Officers; 25 court copies; 4

+Lieutenants home offices; 5 extra copies for new MCSAP officers and/or to replace damaged or lost regulations.
 Current regulations are essential for up to date and proper enforcement of federal regulations.
 DMV purchases a copy for every Inspector (and Investigator).
 There are also copies purchased for Headquarters, as well as the Lieutenants home offices.
 DMV purchases current regulations for other non-DMV MCSAP officers.DMV is the lead MCSAP Agency, and takes responsibility in how non-DMV Officers enforce regulations.
+In addition extra copies are purchased to replace any lost or damaged book and/or in case a new inspector or non-DMV officer is sent to MCSAP training.
 DMV is also required to produce Federal Regulations when prosecuting a traffic ticket written for a federal violation.
 This is done by purchasing a copy of the regulations for the various locations that traffic court is conducted.
 This ensures that the traffic court judge has a current copy to view during the court proceeding.
 DMV has been purchasing Mancomm spiral bound regulation books.
 Inspectors have found these the easiest to navigate which reduces errors.

-FMCSRs- \$60.00 each X 66 copies = \$3,960.00
+FMCSRs- \$20.00 each X 75 copies = \$1,500.00